Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Getting around Kyoto

-Kyoto is a vast city, and its attractions are spread out.
+Kyoto is a vast city and its attractions are spread out.
 Even if you’re staying in the city center or the Gion area, there’s only so much you can do on foot.
-You’ll inevitably need to cover longer distances using the subway or bus, so planning your itinerary carefully is essential to avoid wasting time on unnecessary trips.
+You’ll inevitably need to cover longer distances by subway or bus, so planning your route carefully will save you a lot of backtracking.

-It’s also worth noting that Kyoto’s subway system isn’t as extensive or efficient as Tokyo.
-Often, you’ll find yourself needing to take a bus, which can get crowded!
+It’s also worth noting that Kyoto’s subway system isn’t as extensive as Tokyo.
+Often you’ll find yourself needing to take a bus, which can get crowded!
 On our way back from Arashiyama, the bus was packed for almost an hour.

-But don’t worry—it’s easy to get around the city.
-The key is having a good cell phone signal — I use the Airalo chip (promo code: DANAE2375) — and keeping Google Maps handy.
-Just set your destination and follow Google Maps’ instructions, which are incredibly reliable.
-It shows you everything: the route, whether to take the bus or subway, which line, where to get off, how much it costs, departure times—it’s all there, just follow along.
+But don’t worry — getting around is straightforward.
+The key is having a good cell phone signal (I use the Airalo eSIM — promo code: DANAE2375) and keeping Google Maps handy.
+Just set your destination and let it guide you.
+It shows you everything: the route, whether to take the bus or subway, which line, where to get off, how much it costs, departure times — it’s all there, just follow where it points.

 .